Spontaneous cooperation for public goods: Results

 \section{Results}

 Our general result is that within finite time and at low turmoil, cooperation does not get off the ground, but it does emerge at a critical level $T_{c}$.
 This pattern is illustrated by the red line in Fig.~\ref{fig:coop}(b) along the direction of the arrows.
-It corresponds to a social dynamics where few and far between cooperators trigger a cascade of cooperation at $T_{c}$, as we found in numerical simulations.
+The figure was obtained with a mean field approach, but numerical simulations with the Metropolis algorithm show up the same pattern, with lower $T_c$ for small networks (Fig~\ref{fig:result}a).
+The model thus shows that at a critical level of turmoil, few accidental cooperators can trigger a cascade of cooperation.
 If $T$ keeps increasing way beyond $T_c$, cooperators co-exist with increasing numbers of defectors, until the two behaviors become equally frequent.
 If in actuality cooperation then collapses completely is an issue for further study.
 Otherwise cooperation ends when the public good is achieved, the participants run out of steam, or others intervene.

+Alternatively, if participants get to understand an enduring situation, their uncertainty will reduce and they may start acting strategically, which requires pro-social norms to prevent.
+If the participants then develop such norms prescribing rewards and punishments, these norms can be easily modeled as field(s) by adding term(s) $ - h \sum S_i$ to the Hamiltonian (Eq.\ref{eq:ising1}).
+Consequently, cooperation emerges without phase transition.
+The actual maintenance of these norms, however, will entail additional costs over and above the contributions, whereas spontaneous cooperation is relatively cheap.